riteshsp2000/node-typescript-boilerplate/article.md

 ## Description

 What exactly is going on here? might be your question.
 Worry not!
-At first this syntax feels a bit junky and uneasing but once you get to know what each line of code here represents, it becomes easy to understand the code.
+At first, this syntax feels a bit junky and uneasing but once you get to know what each line of code here represents, it becomes easy to understand the code.

 Typegraphql uses classes and decorators for definition of the types.
 The main reason for doing so is that Typescript has interfaces which are nothing but classes.
 You can find more about decorators here.